c0y01202/currency_exchange_site/README.md

 Our target market includes people who are travelling abroad, refugees and people who have invested in these currencies on the foreign exchange markets.

-As a person who would like to travel from the U.S. to the U.K. or E.U. and who has invested in the foriegn exchange I want to know what the climate will be like and what value my currency has.
+As a person who would like to travel from the U.S. to the U.K. or E.U. and who has invested in the foreign exchange I want to know what the climate will be like and what value my currency has.
 To determine this I simply access the Team 2 website and select which of the 4 currencies I would like to convert.

 # Description of Site